droglenc/NCHighways/Syllabus-Current.md

 <img class="img-right" src="img/cell-cheat.jpg" alt="Conduct and Integrity">

-My intent is to create a classroom environment where every student feels comfortable and safe to explore, learn and grow.
+My intent is to create a classroom environment where every student feels comfortable and safe to explore, learn, and grow.
 One part of this environment is your conduct within it.
-My expectations of you are that you will fully participate in the course (see above) and be respectful of all others in the class.
+My expectations of you are that you will fully participate in the course (see above) and be respectful of all others in the course.
 At a minimum, I expect you to adhere to the following behaviors:

 * Please arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 If you need to leave early, then please sit near the exit.
 * Please attend the entire class period.
 Please take care of your personal needs (e.g., using the restroom) before class so that you can stay focused for the entire class period.